La venganza (1977 TV series): Plot

 María Olivares (Helena Rojo) is a beautiful but poor young provincial woman.
 Never having known her father and orphaned at a young age, she is raised by her maternal grandfather, Don Maximiliano (José Luis Jiménez).
-Her grandfather is a peasant farmer living in a hut on the grounds of his employers'land, a wealthy family, owners of Hacienda Narváez.
+Her grandfather is a peasant farmer living in a hut on the grounds of his employers' land, a wealthy family, owners of Hacienda Narváez.

 Javier Narvaez (Enrique Lizalde) is the handsome son and heir to half the Narvaez family fortune, who is visiting his brother Rafael (Javier Marc) and sister-in-law Carmen (Beatriz Sheridan).
 Javier is an independent young man and also a successful airline pilot.
-Rafael and Carmen meanwhile live on the Hacienda and operate the family business, viewing Javier as a sort of prodigal son, undeserving of his share of the family wealth.
+Rafael and Carmen meanwhile live on the hacienda and operate the family business, viewing Javier as a sort of prodigal son, undeserving of his share of the family wealth.

-María meets and falls in love with Javier during his visit to the Hacienda.
-María is captivated by Javier, who despite his wealth -and unlike his family- has a good soul and is unconcerned by social standings.
-Javier in turn, falls in love with María, realizing that her nature is even more attractive than her physical beauty.
+María meets and falls in love with Javier during his visit to the hacienda.
+María is captivated by Javier, who despite his wealth — and unlike his family — has a good soul and is unconcerned by social standings.
+Javier, in turn, falls in love with María, realizing that her nature is even more attractive than her physical beauty.

-However, Carmen and Rafael are against the relationship because Maria is poor.
-Carmen constantly humiliates Maria, at one point throwing a bracelet into the mud and forcing Maria to retrieve it with her teeth.
+Carmen and Rafael are against the relationship because María is poor.
+Carmen constantly humiliates María, at one point throwing a bracelet into the mud and forcing María to retrieve it with her teeth.
 Later, Carmen sets María's house on fire, hoping to force her to move away.
 Tragically, María's grandfather dies when her home burns down.
-María realizes it was an intentional act and bitterly vows to take a revenge against all the Narvaez.
+María realizes it was an intentional act and bitterly vows to take revenge against all the Narvaez.
 Meanwhile, Javier is unaware of Carmen's actions and believes María has left him.

 Now homeless and pregnant, María escapes to Mexico City.
-She arrives at the home of Alexander Balsameda (Roberto Cañedo), a sick elderly man, where she takes a job as his caretaker.
-Balsameda offers her protection not knowing that María is his long-lost daughter, yet he feels strangely drawn to her with fatherly concern.
-Once upon a time, Alexsander had also been forced to give up true love by his wealthy hotelier family more concerned with social standings.
+She arrives at the home of Alexander Balsameda (Roberto Cañedo), a sick elderly man, where she takes a job as his caregiver.
+Balsameda offers her protection, not knowing that María is his long-lost daughter, yet he feels strangely drawn to her with fatherly concern.
+Once upon a time, Alexander had also been forced to give up true love by his wealthy hotelier family more concerned with social standing.
 Now, when that same fate is being repeated with María and after many years of searching for her, destiny has intervened to bring father and daughter together.